lilamcilveen/Secure-Password-Check/README.md

 - Each word must contain 3 or more characters; and
 - Only alphabetic characters `A-Z` or `a-z` (Latin alphabet) are present.

+Ideally a long password of simple words you can remember.

 ##### Alternatively, it must:
 - Be 12 or more characters long;